ggggaaaannnngggg/AdventurePlus/README.md

 How To Install:

-1)Make sure you have Java 8 installed (newer versions will probably death, and only 8 is supported)
+1)Make sure you have Java 8` update 291 at latest installed (newer versions tend to have problems with ModLoader/Forge and recent Java 8 updates have been found to be unstable).
+Java 5 - 7 will probably work but only 8 under and including update 291 is supported.
+Support for newer Java versions is planned.

 2A)If you are using a version, in-20200727 or older: download ModLoader: https://mcarchive.net/mods/modloader?gvsn=